Soft modes in hot QCD matter: Soft modes

-\emph{Soft modes.--} Our results clearly show that QCD does not show critical behaviour near the physical point at vanishing chemical potential.
-Universality is driven by nearly massless critical modes.
+Our results clearly show that critical contributions are negligible in QCD near the physical point at vanishing chemical potential.
+Critical behaviour is driven by nearly massless critical modes.
 However, even without such critical modes, the presence of other soft modes, such as pseudo-Goldstone bosons, can significantly alter the dynamical behaviour of QCD, see, e.g., \cite{Son:1999pa, Grossi:2020ezz, Grossi:2021gqi}.
 Below, we shall show that soft modes drive the physics of the QCD phase transitions beyond the critical regime.

 In the chiral limit, pions are exactly massless in the broken phase, since they are the Goldstone bosons of chiral symmetry breaking.
 In this case the phase transition is of second order and the pions and the sigma mode are massless at $T_c$.
 For non-vanishing light current quark masses, the pions acquire an explicit mass $m_\pi^2 \sim m_l$ in the broken phase.
 Still, for sufficiently small light quark masses they remain light in comparison to the other mass scales in QCD.
 In fact, they are the lightest particles in the low-energy spectrum of QCD \cite{ParticleDataGroup:2020ssz}.
 This facilitates the construction of systematic effective field theories such as chiral perturbation theory \cite{Gasser:1983yg}.